samatua1221-2896/3D_Print_Pen/JOURNAL.md

 Tomorrow I'll work on arranging the PCB and starting to work on the CAD and wiring structure for the pen.

-# June 19, 2025 (6 hrs)
+# June 19, 2025 (8 hrs)

 Today I worked on getting my BOM in order and finishing up the design of my PCB.
-So far, it's looking like theres not too much
+So far, it's looking like theres not too much to do.
+I did start working on my BOM and figuring out how to get the products, I started using AliExpress and was extrememly happy to find that almost everything I needed was super cheap and not a problem to find at all.
+Then I went to go check out and found that none of them ship to Hawaii (:( whyyyy tarrifs) so it looks like I'm going to be searching on Amazon for the best prices again even if that means a little bit of a cost raise.

+Aside from that, now it looks like I've finished my PCB and it's not looking to bad if I say so myself.
+The pieces are relatively simple to fix and put on so I think it's looking pretty good so far.